The definition of Critical Power

 Note your CP will change often at first as you do more runs and Stryd gets to know you but will slow down over time with more incremental changes less frequently.

 Advanced users may want to manually calculate their CP.
 We provide this option within the app.
-Find those instructions here.
+See instructions here.

 How do I know my CP is accurate?